IT Resource Logging (S-11)

 Security Information and Event Management (SIEM) or other solutions incorporating event thresholds and providing alerts may be used to facilitate monitoring and review processes.

-Detection of suspicious activity or discovery of prohibited Sensitive or Restricted Data recorded in Logs must be reported and handled in a manner consistent with the University’s policy on Incident Response (VII.B.3).
+Detection of suspicious activity or discovery of prohibited Sensitive or Restricted Data recorded in Logs must be reported and handled in a manner consistent with the University’s policy on IT Security Incident Response (S-17).

 Protection, Access and Disclosure